connortynan/ce-programs/README.md

 # ti84plusce-programs
-Various programs for the TI84 Plus CE calculator, in TI-BASIC and C.
+Various programs for the TI84 Plus CE calculator, written in TI-BASIC and C.

 Files are stored as a src directory for viewable source code, and a bin directory containing compiled `.8xp` files